Exemption and marginal relief

 |Dividend income (gross)

-As John and Alice are both 65 or over and their total income for the period is under the exemption limit of €36,000, they are exempt for IT for 2022.
+As John and Alice are both 65 or over and their total income for the period is under the exemption limit of €36,000, they are exempt for Income Tax for 2023.

-Both John and Alice may also be subject to the Universal Social Charge (USC) which is calculated separately from IT.
+Both John and Alice may also be subject to the Universal Social Charge (USC) which is calculated separately from Income Tax.

 In this example Alice has not applied for her DIRT exemption from her Financial Institution.
 For details on how to claim this exemption see Deposit Interest Retention Tax (DIRT) Exemption.